bovlb/frc-tips/commands/best-practices.md

 ```

 If a command needs configuration or other information from elsewhere, then either the factory or the Subsystem constructor should take a `Supplier`, e.g. a `BooleanSupplier` or a `DoubleSupplier`.
+Pass it to the constructor if it's a universal piece of information; pass it to the command factory if it's a detail of command construction.
 This supplier should be providing outside information, not implementation specifics.
 We prefer to pass a `Supplier` rather than a specific value because we want to be able to support dynamic configuration where the value changes.
 We prefer to pass a `Supplier` rather than injecting a `Subsystem` because we don't want to tie the implementations together; we should assume the minimum possible about where the information comes from.

 For example, an aiming system needs to pivot the shooter to a specific angle in order to launch a game piece into a target.
 The correct angle to use is determined empirically as a function of the distance from the target.
-In this case, the command should not receive a specific pivot angle, but instead should be given a distance to target.
+In this case, we should not supply a specific pivot angle, but instead a distance to target.
 The relationship between distance and angle is an internal implementation detail of the aiming system.
 The distance to the target is an appropriate problem-space concept for communication.